EthicApp-Development/ethicapp-main/README.md

 ### 3.2.
 "Passwords" file

-Initialize the `passwords.js` file for setting the database connection (among other things) for the Node app:
+Initialize the file with development credential values for the Node web app such as the database connection URI:

 ```bash
 npm run init-passwords-js